Skip to content

 How much does secondary rhinoplasty cost?

-The investment in revision rhinoplasty is generally higher than that of primary rhinoplasty, as the procedure is longer, technically more complex, and often requires harvesting cartilage from a donor site.
-The exact amount depends on the complexity of the case and associated procedures.
-During the consultation, after evaluating your nose and defining the surgical plan, I will inform you of the detailed investment.
+The cost of revision rhinoplasty is generally higher than that of primary rhinoplasty, as the procedure is longer, technically more complex, and often requires harvesting cartilage from a donor site.
+The exact amount depends on the complexity of the case and any associated procedures.
+During the consultation, after evaluating your nose and defining the surgical plan, I will provide you with a detailed cost estimate.

 Is secondary rhinoplasty covered by health insurance?